ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.ijsoneditorrule.editproperty.md

 ## Editor.IJsonEditorRule.editProperty() method

-Called by a JSON editor to possibly edit one of the properties being merged into a target object.
+Called by a [JsonEditor](./ts-json.editor.jsoneditor.md) to possibly edit one of the properties being merged into a target object.

 **Signature:**